 Lone Ranger Rock, which got its name from its appearance in the opening to the TV show, is still standing, on the former site of the Iverson Ranch in Chatsworth, Calif.
 You can see it from the car as you drive north on Redmesa Road, just north of Santa Susana Pass Road, and you can also get out and hike a short distance for a photo op with the rock — provided you're willing to put up with slippery terrain, poison oak and the possibility of rattlesnakes.

 As the clip continues, the Lone Ranger leaves Lone Ranger Rock and continues south through the Iverson Gorge.
-A version of this part of the ride appears in both the original 1949 opening and a 1956 reshoot, but the most commonly seen versions (from the 1956 reshoot) cut out well before the point seen in the screen shot above.
+A version of this part of the ride appears in both the original 1949 opening and a 1956 reshoot, but the most commonly seen versions (from the 1956 reshoot) cut out before the point seen in the screen shot above.
 The original 1949 clip above contains one of the longer versions of the Ranger's ride into the Gorge.

 If you're inclined to try to follow in the hoofsteps of Silver and hike the path taken by the Lone Ranger, it can be done, although at times the thick brush makes it difficult.
 The trail where Clayton Moore and Silver rode through the Iverson Gorge has been preserved as public land, an unmarked section of Garden of the Gods Park on the east side of Redmesa Road in Chatsworth.
-As long as you stay below the condos, you should have only the rattlesnakes, poison oak, dense overgrowth and slippery slope to worry about.
+As long as you stay below the condos, you should have only the rattlesnakes, poison oak, dense overgrowth and slippery slopes to worry about.

 This is the version of the opening that may be the most familiar to fans of the TV show: